Kroll Opera House: 1933–1951: Seat of the Reichstag and destruction

 The building stood empty for nearly two years, until the Reichstag fire on 27 February 1933 severely damaged the Reichstag building opposite it.
 After the German federal election on 5 March 1933, the Krolloper became the seat of the Reichstag.
 It was chosen both because of its convenient location and for its seating capacity.
 On 23 March 1933, the majority of the Reichstag delegates in the Kroll Opera House disempowered themselves passing the Enabling Act that gave Adolf Hitler virtually unlimited authority.
 At this time the elected MPs of the Communist Party and several Social Democrats were already in hiding or arrested.
 After the election on 12 November 1933 the National Socialists and their nonparty satellites occupied all seats.

 The main hall of the Krolloper was used for sittings of the Reichstag from 1933 to 1942.
-It was here on 30 January 1939, the sixth anniversary of the Machtergreifung (the appointment of Hitler as Reichskanzler), that Hitler warned: "If international finance Jewry in and outside Europe should again succeed in plunging the nations into a world war, then the result will not be the Bolshevization of the earth, and thus the victory of Jewry, but the annihilation of the Jewish race in Europe."
+It was here on 30 January 1939, the sixth anniversary of the Machtergreifung (the appointment of Hitler as Reichskanzler), that Hitler warned "the annihilation of the Jewish race in Europe".

 The grandiose plans of Welthauptstadt Germania, prepared by Albert Speer for Hitler, included the demolition of the Kroll Opera House and its replacement by a sumptuous "Führer's Palace", which would have stood on the western side of a "Großer Platz" with an area of around 350000 m2.
 The outbreak of war and Germany's eventual defeat prevented any of this from being implemented.

 The last session of the Reichstag was held in the Kroll Opera House on 26 April 1942, passing a decree proclaiming Hitler "Supreme Judge of the German People", allowing him to override the judiciary and administration in all matters.
-In those last days the building once again was the site of several performances of the Berlin State Opera after the house Unter den Linden had been damaged by air raids.
-However, the Krolloper itself was devastated by a RAF Bomber Command attack on 22 November 1943.
+In 1942, the building once again was the site of several performances of the Berlin State Opera, after the Staatsoper Unter den Linden was destroyed in an air raid.
+The Krolloper itself was devastated by an RAF Bomber Command attack on 22 November 1943.
 It was further damaged in the last days of World War II in Europe when forces of the Red Army stormed the Reichstag ruin.

-However, already in mid-1945 a restaurant re-opened in the gardens of Kroll's establishment, keeping up business even after the remains of the building were demolished in 1951.
-The Kroll-Garten inn finally closed in 1956 and one year later the last premises were cleared.
+In mid-1945, a restaurant re-opened in the gardens of Kroll's establishment, keeping up business even after the remains of the building were demolished in 1951.
+The Kroll-Garten inn closed in 1956, and the last site was entirely cleared in 1957.
 Today the site serves as a large lawn south of the Bundeskanzleramt, and has been marked with a memorial plaque since 2007.